 Mammoth Hot Springs are another quirky and fun hydrothermal feature of Yellowstone National Park.
 In the early days of colonial visitors to Yellowstone, these mineral springs were used for bathing.
 This is now prohibited in order to preserve the fragile limestone formations.
 The chalky terraces are a unique and beautiful sight – their travertine steps are like a waterfall cascade frozen in time.

 You’ll find Mammoth Hot Springs close to the northern Park entrance (near Gardiner, Montana).
-There are two boardwalks that escort you around the hillside formations which total about 2.8 kilometres (1.75 miles) in distance and 100 metres (300 feet) elevation gain.
+There are two boardwalks that escort you around the hillside formations.
+They total about 2.8 kilometres (1.75 miles) in distance and 100 metres (300 feet) elevation gain.

 Explore Norris Geyser Basin

 There are many geysers in the world that have historically shot water and steam higher into the air than Steamboat Geyser.
-However, when it comes to currently active geysers, Steamboat takes the record at approximately 91m (300ft).
+However, when it comes to currently active geysers, Steamboat takes the record at approximately 91-m (300-ft).
 The problem is that Steamboat is the opposite of Old Faithful, deciding when to erupt seemingly on a whim.
 It’s unlikely you will be able to time your trip for one of Steamboat’s furious outbursts, you just have to be lucky!!
-Though there are plenty more reliable geysers in Norris Geyser Basin and broader Yellowstone to give you a taste of what it’s like.
-Norris is estimated to be Yellowstone’s hottest Geyser Basin so there is much to see there.

 Wander the Artist’s Paintpots Trail